Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 * The image of St. Audeon's church on the Events page was taken from [Heritage Ireland](https://heritageireland.ie/places-to-visit/st-audoens-church/)
 * The audio files in the About page were taken from [Alfred Music Choral](https://www.youtube.com/c/AlfredMusicChoral) and [Hal Leonard Choral](https://www.youtube.com/c/HalleonardChoral) YouTube pages and converted into mp3 and ogg files using this [YouTube MP3 Converter](https://mp3-convert.org/) and this [MP3 to OGG Converter](https://www.onlineconverter.com/mp3-to-ogg)
 * All other photos and images were taken from [the Pexels open source site](https://www.pexels.com/)
+* The Image with various screensizes at the start of the README.md file was done using [AmIResponsive](https://ui.dev/amiresponsive)

 [Back to Top](#table-of-contents)